 - Basic usage stats about your device

-Some of our products, tools and services may allow you to download and/or personalize the content you receive from us.
-For these products and services, we record information about your downloads and preferences, along with any information you provide about yourself.
+Some of our Services may allow you to download and/or personalize the content you receive from us.
+For these Services, we record information about your downloads and preferences, along with any information you provide about yourself.
 If the product, tool or service requires you to log in with your EDH portal, this information will be associated with your EDH account.

 We’ve taken steps to protect information collected from our online visitors against unauthorized access and use.